isomerpages/mom-rcfw/_activities/past-activities/ASEAN Future of Work Conference,  29 Sep to 1 Oct 2020.md

-We thank all participants and speakers who contributed to the success of our ASEAN Future of Work track.
+We thank all participants and speakers who contributed to the success of our first ASEAN Future of Work Conference.